pldiiw/examdown/README.md

 ## Contribute

 Any suggestion or improvement is welcome!

-To work on a new feature, fork, create a new branch, commit and open a PR.
+Open an issue and we will discuss about it!

 For the code style, please stick to [Bahamas10' Bash Style Guide] and use [Shellcheck] as a linter.